 Jeremiah 7:23-24 “But this is what I commanded them, saying, ‘Obey My voice, and I will be your God, and you shall be My people.
 And walk in all the ways that I have commanded you, that it may be well with you.’
 Yet they did not obey or incline their ear, but followed the counsels and the dictates of their evil hearts, and went backward and not forward.”

 Listening and hearing is one of those little lessons we give to our children when they fail to walk in obedience.
 They may hear the instruction but they don’t take it to heart.
-They may think mom is just barking out another order but it’s when she arrives with the switch that they are reminded of her authority and justice.
+Kids may think mom is just barking out another order but when she gets stern they are reminded of her authority and justice.

-I believe that everyone hears God’s voice in one way or another.
-I believe that God is continually reaching out to the lost and leading the righteous.
+I believe that everyone hears God’s voice in one way or another, what they do with the knowledge is another thing all together.
+The Lord is continually reaching out to the lost, calling them to repentance, while He is leading the righteous in Truth.

 2 John 1:6 “This is love, that we walk according to His commandments.
 This is the commandment, that as you have heard from the beginning, you should walk in it.”

-The righteous hear His voice and obey out of love.
-The ability to hear God’s voice is determined by a couple factors:
+The righteous hear God’s voice and obey because of their love for Him.
+The ability to hear God’s voice is a given trait—the ability to hear is a gift of the Spirit of God.

 John 5:25 “Most assuredly, I say to you, the hour is coming, and now is, when the dead will hear the voice of the Son of God; and those who hear will live.”

-Before we were saved by the power of God’s transforming love, we had to be in a position to respond.
-The dead are those who lack the Spirit of God in their lives and walk in their sin.
-Once Jesus came, He made a way for the dead to be made alive and opened the door that we might approach the throne of God in grace.
+Before a person is saved they had to be in a position to respond.
+The dead are those who lack the Spirit of God and live in condemnation from sin.
+Once Jesus gave His life, He made a way for the dead to be made alive and opened the door for people to approach the throne of God in grace.

-To be made alive, we must respond to the call of God.
-The response is an act of righteousness and requires the soul of mankind to seek God, the ability to hear the call, and the faith to act on that call.
+To be made alive, people must respond to the call of God in belief and repentance.
+The response itself is an act of righteousness and requires the soul to draw near to God in humility—the ability to hear the call comes by way of the Spirit of God, while the gospel is the message that points the lost where to go.

-Once a person has come to Christ, the transforming power of His Spirit fills their hearts and transforms their minds.
-The process of growth in the Spirit is the essential life of a believer and yet the process doesn’t stop with the initial transformation, God still continues to speak and we still continue to desire to respond.
+Once a person has come to Christ, the transforming power of His Spirit fills the heart and transforms the mind.
+The process of growing in faith and knowledge is the essential life of a believer and yet the process doesn’t end after the initial call, God still continues to speak to His people and they must desire to listen and respond in faith.

 Galatians 5:16 “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.”